filipjelinek89/QA-Portfolio/qa-saucedemo/07_Test_Summary.md

 # Key Findings

-The testing identified several issues across different functional areas of the application.
+Manual functional testing identified **9 unique defects** affecting several core areas of the SauceDemo application.

 The most significant findings include:

-- Input validation weaknesses in checkout forms.
-- Session management inconsistencies after logout.
-- Shopping cart synchronization issues.
-- Minor usability and accessibility improvements.
-- Browser navigation and UI state management issues.

-No application crashes or blocking defects preventing basic application usage were identified during the testing activities.
+- Product images displayed incorrectly on the Inventory page.
+- Missing product information for selected products.
+- "Add to Cart" and "Remove" buttons not functioning for specific products.
+- Checkout validation issues, including an unresponsive Last Name field and the ability to continue without entering a required last name.
+- The **Finish** button was not clickable, preventing successful order completion.
+- Product sorting by **Price (Low to High)** resulted in an application error.
+- The **About** link redirected users to a **404 Page Not Found**.

+No unexpected application crashes were encountered during testing.
+All identified defects were successfully reproduced, documented, and linked to their corresponding test cases and bug reports, providing complete traceability throughout the testing process.

 ---

 # Recommendations

-Based on the executed test cases and reported defects, the following improvements are recommended:
+Based on the executed test cases and the identified defects, the following improvements are recommended:

+- Correct the Inventory page so that each product displays its corresponding image and complete product information.
+- Fix the functionality of the **Add to Cart** and **Remove** buttons for affected products.
-- Improve input validation for all required form fields.
+- Improve checkout form validation by ensuring all required fields accept valid input and prevent users from continuing with incomplete information.
-- Review session management during user logout.
-- Ensure UI components update immediately after user actions.
-- Improve keyboard accessibility and screen reader compatibility.
-- Preserve user-selected interface settings during navigation.
+- Resolve the issue preventing the **Finish** button from completing the checkout process.
+- Fix the product sorting functionality to prevent application errors when sorting by **Price (Low to High)**.
+- Update the **About** link to redirect users to the correct destination instead of returning a **404 Page Not Found**.
-- Perform regression testing after defect fixes.
+- Perform comprehensive regression testing after implementing the fixes to verify that resolved defects do not introduce new issues.

 ---